-Set up the circuit given in Figure 03 and take inputs from body.
+Set up the circuit given according to the block diagram given in Figure 03.
 For simplicity we will only observe Lead I, for which set the -ve input of the Instrumentation amplifier in the Right arm, the +ve input of the amplifier in the Left arm and connect the electrode to the Left leg to the ground.
 Before connecting the electrodes to the specimen body, make sure that your circuit is properly isolated to provide faulty current flow from the monitoring end.
+Design each block individually and test with generic signals before applying bio-signal.